Revision Transformers: Instructing Language Models to Change their Values: Method

 \paragraph{Classification with RiTs.} In general, RiTs employ a sequence-to-sequence (seq2seq) transformer model and are therefore suited for text generation.
 However, RiTs can also be applied to classification tasks, requiring a slight adjustment.
 In standard classification tasks, the number of possible predictions is predetermined, while the output size of RiTs covers the vocabulary size times the number of generated tokens.
 Hence, a text-to-class mapping is required to approximate the predicted class from the generated text.

 Furthermore, a RiT contains an additional output state besides the generated tokens.
-If it finds no (relevant) context, cf. Fig.~\ref{fig:architecture}, the model can let the user know and thereby exhibit its uncertainty, which we describe in more detail in the next paragraph.
+If it finds no (relevant) context, \cf Fig.~\ref{fig:architecture}, it lets the user know and thereby exhibit its uncertainty, which we describe in more detail in the next paragraph.

 \paragraph{Interaction Protocol.} There are three distinct situations that different model predictions can lead to (\cf Fig.~\ref{fig:architecture}).
-First (1), the predicted class is incorrect, i.e. misaligned with the user's view (\imgsmall{figures/intro_lightning.png}).
-In this case, the model requires corrective user feedback, i.e. by expanding or updating the revision corpus.
+First (1), the predicted class is incorrect, i.e.~misaligned with the user's view (\imgsmall{figures/intro_lightning.png}).
+In this case, the model requires corrective user feedback, i.e.~by expanding or updating the revision corpus.
 In the second case (2), the model provides a prediction that might be correct or not; importantly, however, no context was found, exhibiting that the model is uncertain about its prediction (\imgsmall{figures/question.png}).
 This encourages the user to interact further with the model by providing missing context to the revision corpus.
-In the last case (3), relevant context is found in the model's revision corpus, and the model prediction is well aligned with the user values (\imgsmall{figures/intro_check.png}).
+In the last case (3), relevant context is found in the model's revision corpus, and the prediction is well aligned with the user values (\imgsmall{figures/intro_check.png}).